BfE-Technology/BfE-Technology.github.io/index.md

 ## A global network passionate about social impact, startups and technology

-Be part of a global community that cares deeply about empowering early-stage social enterprises with our professional skills.

 Our students and professionals come from **consulting**, **finance**, **legal** and **technology** backgrounds, covering a broad spectrum of knowledge and experiences and are found [**across the globe**](https://www.bridgesforenterprise.com).

 Our startups work in a diverse range of sectors.
 Read more about our in-house case studies [**here**](https://www.bridgesforenterprise.com/our-impact/case-studies/), or check out how some of them harness **cutting-edge technology** to scale their impact below.